Lovers of turquoise seashores, sunshine, and history will find a thousand and one things to do in Croatia.

 - Rooms Fausta Old Town: A one star hotel with an incredible location, friendly staff, and a price tag that can’t be beat.
 Click here for more info, reviews, or to book your stay.

-- Radisson Blu Resort & Spa, Dubrovnik Sun Gardens: Four star, waterfront property that’s a great choice for anyone who wants to treat themselves to a luxurious hotel during their stay in Dubrovnik.
+- Sun Gardens Dubrovnik: Five star, waterfront property that’s a great choice for anyone who wants to treat themselves to a luxurious hotel during their stay in Dubrovnik.
 Click here for more info, reviews, or to book your stay.

 If you love Roman architecture Pula is a can’t miss destination while traveling Croatia.
 The city is packed to the gills with incredibly preserved Roman buildings.